Google Ads 2025 Shake-Up: Rising CPCs and What It Meant for Small Businesses

 In April 2025, Google made a pivotal update to its Google Ads Unfair Advantage Policy, effectively allowing an advertiser to have more than one ad showing on the same search results page – as long as those ads appear in different ad “blocks” (top vs. bottom of the page).
 Previously, Google’s policy prevented the same domain or company from “double serving” ads on one page to ensure fairness.
 Here’s what changed:

 • Policy Rollout: On April 14, 2025, Google updated its policy to permit the same advertiser (same company/domain and even the same ad/landing page) to show ads in multiple locations on a SERP, provided they are not in the same ad slot grouping.
-In practical terms, if an advertiser’s ad wins a spot among the top ads, Google will now also allow that advertiser to compete for the bottom-of-page ad slots on that query.
+In practical terms, if an advertiser’s ad wins a spot among the top ads, Google also allows that advertiser to compete for the bottom-of-page ad slots on that query.
 This update was officially announced later in April after months of testing.

 • Rationale and Google’s Testing: Google’s decision was data-driven.
 According to Google Ads Liaison Ginny Marvin, internal tests “for several months” showed that allowing an advertiser’s ad to appear again at the bottom of the page increased the prevalence of highly relevant ads by about 10% and boosted bottom-of-page ad conversions by roughly 14%.
 In other words, users who scroll down saw another relevant ad (sometimes from the same brand) and were more likely to convert on those bottom ads, improving both user experience and advertiser outcomes.
 Google concluded that showing an additional ad from the same source (with different content tailored to the bottom slot) can be useful to searchers, rather than showing a potentially less relevant ad from a different advertiser.

 • How It Works: Google clarified that it runs separate ad auctions for each ad location on the page – the top ads section and the bottom ads section are independent.
-With the new policy, if an advertiser wins a spot in the top section, they can now also be eligible for the bottom section’s auction.
+With the new policy, if an advertiser wins a spot in the top section, they can also be eligible for the bottom section’s auction.
 Importantly, Google still does not allow an advertiser to “stack” multiple ads in the same ad block.
 Within the top ads carousel (usually up to 3–4 ads) or within the bottom ads group, you won’t see two ads from the same company.
 The change simply means one advertiser could occupy, at most, one top slot and one bottom slot in a single SERP.
 Google insists this isn’t considered true “double serving” because the ads aren’t competing in the same auction or position.
 Notably, advertisers will never bid against themselves in any single auction – Google’s system ensures an advertiser’s two ads don’t drive up each other’s bids.

-• Impact on Ad Visibility: As a result of this update, a user might now scroll through Google search results and see, for example, Brand X in the top sponsored results and Brand X again in the bottom ad section (with a different ad variation or messaging).
+• Impact on Ad Visibility: As a result of this update, a user might scroll through Google search results and see, for example, Brand X in the top sponsored results and Brand X again in the bottom ad section (with a different ad variation or messaging).
 Google has stated that the content shown in the bottom ad may differ from the top ad to better match the context “lower down the page”.
 For advertisers, this offers a second chance to capture the user’s attention if they didn’t click the first ad.
 Google’s testing suggests this can lift total conversions, especially from the bottom slots.

-• Effect on Competition: This change has sparked debate about fairness and competition.
+• Effect on Competition: This change sparked debate about fairness and competition.
 Google’s stance is that the update improves auction fairness and user experience.
 By restricting one advertiser to one ad per section, it continues to prevent anyone from monopolizing all the top spots, while still allowing highly relevant ads to show again below.
 In theory, this could level the playing field in the top auction: big advertisers can’t fill every top slot with their own ads (which was already disallowed), potentially leaving room for other advertisers to appear alongside them.
 However, many in the PPC community have expressed concern: if large advertisers with deep pockets can now occupy both a top position and a bottom position, that is increased real estate for the biggest players on a given page.
 As one advertiser commented, “now the advertisers with the most to spend in each niche will get even more real estate and be able to show twice, potentially cutting out smaller competitors completely.”
 Another noted it could allow a “someone with deep pockets to dominate” the page if not carefully balanced.

 • Reporting and Metrics: Google confirmed that this change does not introduce new reporting metrics for advertisers.
 If your ad happens to show in both top and bottom positions for the same search, it will simply count as two impressions – one in “Top” and one in “Other” (bottom) – in your reports.
 There isn’t a flag that explicitly ties them together per search.
 Google recommends using the existing “Top vs. Other” segmentation in Google Ads reporting to analyze performance by top vs. bottom placements.
 In short, your total clicks, impressions, and conversions are counted normally, just broken out by placement if you choose to view it that way.
 No changes to Ad Rank or query matching were made aside from opening eligibility for bottom slots.

-Bottom line: Starting mid-April 2025, Google Ads allows the same domain/advertiser to appear twice on one search page (once in the top ads and once at the bottom).
-Google’s testing found this increases relevant ad exposure and conversions, but marketers are watching its effect on competition closely.
+Bottom line: Starting mid-April 2025, Google Ads has allowed the same domain/advertiser to appear twice on one search page (once in the top ads and once at the bottom).
+Google’s testing found this increases relevant ad exposure and conversions, but marketers have been watching its effect on competition closely.
 Small and mid-sized advertisers are hopeful that enforcing “one ad per advertiser per section” could prevent big brands from occupying all top spots, potentially giving others a chance at visibility.
 On the other hand, the fact that big brands can now also take a bottom slot means total presence per page can actually increase for those with budget, which could further squeeze out smaller competitors.
 We’ll discuss more on small business implications shortly, but first, let’s look at the second major trend: a sharp rise in advertising costs.

 Surge in Google Ads Cost-Per-Click (2025 vs 2024)